Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 Yes, after learning, the policy may become nearly deterministic.

-So even a deterministic policy still has a distribution over outcomes.
+Even a deterministic policy operates over a distribution of possible outcomes.

 \(Q^*(s,a)\) = expected return if we start in \(s\), take action \(a\), and then act optimally forever after.